goel04/goel04/README.md

-- 👋 Hi, I’m @goel04
+- 👋 Hi, I’m @Lakshay Goel
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Java and c++
-- 💞️ I’m looking to collaborate on ...
+- 📫 How to reach me :
-- 📫 How to reach me
+- lakshaygoel611@gmail.com

 <!---
 goel04/goel04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.